pilotak/MeteoFunctions/README.md

 - Heat index
 - Apparent temperature
 - Cloud height base
+- Relative pressure

 Let's add them to your project.
 You don't need any special sensors, it's just a math.
 Here is a class that do that for you.
+Supports both **Celsius** and **Fahrenheit**.